Flu shots provide potentially lifesaving protection

 Everyone who can should get vaccinated

-With the whole world seemingly focused on the COVID-19 vaccine and the level of protection it provides, we must not forget the importance of an older vaccine: the flu shot.
+With the whole world seemingly focused on the COVID-19 vaccine and its boosters, we must not forget the importance of an older vaccine: the flu shot.

 Just about everyone has called in sick at some point, saying they had the flu when they were sniffling, sneezing, maybe running a fever and generally feeling lousy.